DavidHrncir/Fivetran_CSDK_Snowflake_HOL/RDP_Retail_Dynamic_Pricing/rdp-lab-guide.md

 4. Click the **Start Initial Sync** button
 5. You should see a status message indicating that the sync is **Active** and that it is the first time syncing data for this connection.
 6. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.
+    * You may need to refresh the UI to see updated sync progress and logs in the UI.
+7. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.

 ## Step 3: Create a Streamlit in Snowflake Gen AI Data App (5 minutes)